 This module is intended as an introduction to the basic principles of SCI management appropriate for all members of the multidisciplinary team.

-It covers topics such as prehospital care, acute medical care, management of vertebral lesion, management of bladder/bowel, management of complications, psychological support, comprehensive rehabilitation and the role of different health professionals.
+It covers topics such as prehospital care, acute medical care, management of vertebral lesion, management of bladder/bowel and complications, psychological support and comprehensive rehabilitation.